Who Will Replace Bristol Palin On ‘Teen Mom OG’? Farrah Abraham Or Mackenzie McKee Could Be Considered

-Bristol Palin quit Teen Mom OG on Monday and now, fans are wondering who MTV will chose to fill her spot.
+Bristol Palin quit Teen Mom OG on Monday and now fans are wondering who MTV will choose to fill her spot.

 Although MTV hasn’t confirmed whether or not they will actually add a fifth girl to the show or keep the show as-is with the remaining four cast members, Radar Online has shared some clues about which former stars of the franchise may be considered.